-If you’re going away longer than a few days, it makes financial sense to suspend certain services so you aren’t paying for things you won’t be home to use.
-Many utility and service providers offer temporary suspensions; all you have to do is call.
+If you’re going away longer than a few days, it makes financial sense to suspend services you won’t be using.

-- Newspaper delivery: You may be able to place a vacation hold using the paper’s website.
-Otherwise, call to suspend service so you don’t have to ask a neighbor to collect the papers you aren’t home to read.
+Newspaper delivery: You may be able to place a vacation hold using the paper’s website.
+Otherwise, call to suspend service or ask a neighbor to collect them if you want to spend time catching up on your return.

-- Mail delivery: Although it won’t save you any money necessarily, asking the Post Office to hold mail in your absence can protect you from identity thieves and burglars who love to scope out stuffed mailboxes to know who’s gone.
+Mail delivery: Although it won’t save you any money necessarily, asking the Post Office to keep mail in your absence can protect you from identity thieves and burglars who love to scope out stuffed mailboxes to know who’s gone.

 Turn It Off, Down Or Up

-- Unplug what you don’t need: Lamps, TVs, computers, microwaves and other devices will still draw a small amount of electricity even if you aren’t there to use them, so unplug everything that doesn’t need to stay connected while you’re gone.
-Naturally, you’ll want to leave the refrigerator and freezer plugged in, but since you won’t be there opening it to let the chill out, you can turn the settings up slightly to cut their energy consumption.
+Unplug what you don’t need: TVs, computers, and other devices still draw a small amount of electricity when not in use so unplug everything that doesn’t need to stay connected while you’re gone.
+Leave the refrigerator and freezer plugged in, but you can turn the settings up slightly since you won’t be there opening it to let the chill out.

-Set your thermostat properly: For summer vacations, bump your thermostat setting up to 85F.
-This allows the A/C to run on particularly hot days and will prevent excess humidity buildup in the house.
-In the winter, don’t lower the heat past 55F or you’ll risk frozen pipes.
+Set your thermostat correctly: For summer vacations, bump your thermostat setting up to 85°F which still allows the AC to run on hot days and will prevent excess humidity buildup in the house.
+In the winter, don’t lower the heat past 55°F or you’ll risk frozen pipes.

 Keep It Safe

-Why spend one minute of your vacation worrying about the contents of your home?
-Ward off thieves by tending to the small details that let them know when a homeowner is away so you don’t become a target while you’re gone.
+There’s no need to spend your vacation worrying about the contents of your home, either.
+Ward off thieves by tending to the small things that could signal that the homeowner is away.

-- Don’t leave them a key.
-It’s hard for some of us to imagine, but many people still hide house keys in the yard “just in case”.
-Thieves know where to look for these: beneath the welcome mat, in the mailbox, under a rock or potted plant in the garden, in a magnetic case attached to a drain pipe or the bumper of a car parked out front.
-Thieves will have all the time in the world to look for your key in your absence.
-Take the thing inside!
+Don’t leave them a key: Thieves know where to look for those keys you’ve hidden outdoors “just in case” — beneath the welcome mat, under a rock or plant in the garden, in a magnetic case attached to a drain pipe.
+While you’re gone, they’ll have all the time in the world to look for your key so take the thing inside!

-Use timers to your advantage: Although you should unplug most lights while you’re away to save on electricity, it’s a good idea to leave one or two attached to timers that will turn them on and off.
-The idea is to mimic the pattern you’d use if you were there, so have a light go on in a front room early in the evening, and another upstairs later that night.
+Use timers to your advantage: Although you should unplug most lights while you’re away to save electricity, it’s a good idea to leave one or two attached to timers.
+The idea is to mimic the pattern you’d use if you were there so have a light go on in a front room early in the evening, and another upstairs later that night.
 If your backyard isn’t visible to your neighbors, consider adding another light in a back room, too.

-- Notify a trusted neighbor: Even the best security precautions can’t take the place of good ol’ human eyes and ears.
-Ask a neighbor to check for package deliveries, those annoying free circulars that get thrown in driveways, and suspicious activity in your absence.
-Consider asking your neighbor to water your lawn and houseplants while you’re away, too.
+Notify a trusted neighbor: Even the best security precautions can’t take the place of good ol’ human eyes and ears.
+Ask a friend to check for package deliveries, those annoying free circulars that get thrown in driveways, and suspicious activity in your absence.

 Be Quiet About It

-Yes, you’re really looking forward to your getaway.
-Yes, you want to rub your friend’s noses in the fact that you’ll be sitting by the beach sipping something tropical while they’re freezing in December or sweating it out in July.
+Of course, you’re looking forward to your getaway.
+Of course, you want to rub your friend’s noses in the fact that you’ll be beach-side sipping mai tais while they’re freezing in December or sweating it out in July.
 Resist the urge to brag, though: you know what they say about pride coming before a fall.

-- Don’t post about it: Sure, your 800+ Facebook friends and 2,500+ Twitter followers all seem like trustworthy people.
-But it takes one person hitting that “Share” or “Retweet” link and sending your boastful update to the wrong person to clue thieves in about your absence.
-Wait until you’ve come home to brag about your vacay so you have nothing to regret.
+Don’t post about it: Sure, your hundreds Facebook friends and Twitter followers all seem like trustworthy people.
+But it only takes one “Share” or “Retweet” to send your update to the wrong person and inform thieves that your home is ripe for the picking.
+Wait until you’ve come back to brag about your vacay, so you have nothing to regret.

-- Little pitchers have big mouths: Kids love to brag about going on vacation.
-If your kids are online, make sure they know the rules about not posting vacation plans, too.
+Little pitchers have big mouths: Kids love to brag about going on vacation.
+If your children are online, make sure they know the rules about not posting vacation plans, too.

-- Leave quietly: As your kids are running around in crazy circles in the front yard as you load suitcases into the trunk of your car, anyone driving past can figure out you’re getting ready to leave for a while.
+Leave quietly: Having the kids burn off energy by running around while you load the suitcases lets others know you’re getting ready to leave.
 Don’t take that risk.
 Pack your car in a closed garage, preferably the night before.
 Send your kids out to run off excess energy in the backyard instead of the front, or have them do laps up and down the stairs inside the house.

 No one’s suggesting that you need to spend your vacation fearing for your home in your absence.
-By following these steps, you can put your mind at ease while taking your ease on that get away you’ve been looking forward to, and thanks to your advance planning you’ll be able to keep on relaxing when you get home, too.
+By following these steps, you can put your mind at ease while gone and, thanks to planning, keep relaxing when you get home, too.